Japanese Artist Who Created Creepy Sculpture That Became ‘Momo’ Meme Says He Destroyed It: ‘Momo Is Dead’

 The “Momo Challenge” has drawn controversy and viral attention, with allegations that the scary-looking statute of a girl with a twisted face popped up in videos meant for kids, advising them to harm or even kill themselves.
 While the allegations are in doubt, the artist who created the original sculpture said he decided to destroy it in a bid to bring the issue to an end.

-Keisuke Aiso told The Sun that he decided to destroy his statute, originally called “Mother Bird,” after the viral attention the image had gotten.
+Keisuke Aiso told The Sun that he decided to destroy his statue, originally called “Mother Bird,” after the viral attention the image had gotten.

 “The children can be reassured Momo is dead,” Aiso said.
-“She doesn’t exist and the curse is gone.”

 As CNET reported, the sculpture itself had a bit of a scary history.
 Aiso said he was inspired by the Japanese legend of Ubume, about a woman who dies in childbirth and returns in a grotesque form to haunt the living world.